danieleteti/dmvcframeworktheofficialguideexamples/README.md

 DelphiMVCFramework is a Delphi framework which allows to create powerful RESTful and JSON-RPC servers without effort At the time of writing DMVCFramework is the most popular open source Delphi project on [Github](https://github.com/danieleteti/delphimvcframework) with the biggest developers community.
 After the collaboration with an editor for my first 3 books (Delphi Cookbook Series), I decided to switch and start a new self publishing adventure.
 After 2 years of hard work the first edition of [*DelphiMVCFramework - the official guide*](https://leanpub.com/delphimvcframework) has been published in august 2020 targeting version dmvcframework-3.2.1-carbon.

-While the content is still relevant for the current version, some example could not compile because some methods has been deprecated and then removed or just classes/types have been moved between different units.
+While the content is still relevant for the current version, some examples could not compile because some methods has been deprecated and then removed or just classes/types have been moved between different units.
 For these reasons I decided to update all the examples and release them as open source.

 Please, consider that current framework version could offer a faster/shorter/easier way to do what the examples shown in 2020.
 The reason of this repository is to just make examples compatible with the current version of dmvcframework.